Skip to content

 Clear conversation context in chat mode.

-Syntax: //clear
+Syntax: /clear

-Display current conversation context.
+Display current conversation context with checkpoint markers.

-Syntax: //review
+Syntax: /review

-Aliases: //context
+Aliases: /context

 Model and Information Directives